omaramin-77/LLM_Lora_CV_Ranker/README.md

 3. Navigate to API settings to get your API key
 4. Add the key to your `.env` file

+**Note**:
+- If `USE_LOCAL=false` and no API key is provided, the system will fail to rank CVs
-**Note**: If no API key is provided, the system will still work but only process English CVs.
-Non-English CVs will be skipped with a warning.
+- If `USE_LOCAL=true` and no API key is provided, the system will still work for English CVs but skip non-English CVs with a warning

 ## Language Support